vladimirtudor22/QA_Selenium/readme.md

   - Validate wishlist functionality.

 - **Test Scenarios:**
-  - **Test 1: Add and Remove from Wishlist:**
-    - **Steps:**
   - Use the platform to add and remove products to/from the wishlist.
   - **Expected Outcome:**
     - Products can be added and removed from the wishlist.

 ### 12. Product Comparison